Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-fkCoDFaTwPs.md

 ### Transcript

-> eu merch shop i you know what i actually don't know the latest on eu workshop i actually don't know and i haven't checked in a couple weeks i'm sorry i'm gonna make a note make sure i do check that out you might shop
+> eu merch shop I you know what I actually don't know the latest on eu workshop I actually don't know and I haven't checked in a couple weeks I'm sorry I'm gonna make a note make sure I do check that out you might shop